intimanjunath/ADK-Agents-Unified-Assignment/README.md

 - **Build a Travel Agent using MCP Toolbox and ADK:**
   Develop a domain-specific travel assistant by combining ADK with MCP Toolbox to perform database operations and deliver actionable travel information.

+- Vertex AI RAG Agent (ADK)
+A compact Retrieval-Augmented Generation (RAG) agent built with Google’s Agent Development Kit (ADK) on Vertex AI.
+It lets you query document corpora, manage collections, and ingest new files with minimal setup.

+### What you can do
+- Ask questions over your documents (retrieval + grounded answers)
+- List, create, and delete corpora
+- Add data from Google Drive URLs or GCS paths
+- Inspect corpus stats (counts, metadata, created time)

+### Prerequisites
+- Google Cloud project with billing enabled
+- Vertex AI API enabled
+- Python 3.9+ and gcloud CLI installed
+- Permissions to create/manage Vertex AI resources

+### Using the agent
+- **Query Documents** — ask natural-language questions against a selected corpus; the agent retrieves relevant chunks and composes an answer.
+- **List Corpora** — see available collections.
+- **Create Corpus** — spin up a new, empty corpus with recommended embeddings.
+- **Add New Data** — ingest files from Drive/GCS; auto-creates a corpus when needed.
+- **Get Corpus Info** — view counts, metadata, timestamps.
+- **Delete Corpus** — remove unused corpora (confirmation required).

 ## Folder Structure